Erica Schwartz (politician): Minnesota House of Representatives

 Schwartz ran in the 2024 Minnesota House of Representatives election, challenging incumbent Jeff Brand after winning the Republican primary unopposed.
 During the campaign, she was overheard at a fundraiser implying that Democrats were leading the country toward another Holocaust; she apologized for the comment.
 The district has a history of close elections and party changes, so the race drew significant funding for both candidates, including $1.25 million from outside organizations.

 On November 5, 2025, Schwartz was the first announced Republican winner of the 134 House seats, flipping the seat by three percentage points.
 She was one of three Republicans to flip their seats from DFL control, ending the DFL trifecta of the previous legislature and tying the House.
 Her strongest margins were in Nicollet County’s rural townships and cities.
 In addition to winning in Kasota and her hometown of Nicollet, Schwartz pulled ahead of Brand with a significant boost from Mankato’s largest precinct in the district.

 Schwartz is the vice chair of the Higher Education Finance and Policy Committee in the 94th Minnesota Legislature and sits on the Taxes Committee and the Public Safety Finance and Policy Committee.

-As a chief author, Schwartz has introduced legislation to designate St. Peter as the honorary capital of Minnesota, enhance penalties for motor vehicle theft, require record of domestic violence-related offense release decisions, move the agriculture department's principal offices to Blue Earth or Nicollet County, establish a Department of Direct Care and Treatment, and modify certain legal definitions related to protective orders.
-Additionally, she has secured $1.9 million for upgrades to the water treatment plant in Lafayette, advocated for funding North Mankato's indoor recreational facility, and supported financial assistance for children's museums in the Greater Minnesota.
+As a chief author, Schwartz has introduced legislation to designate St. Peter as the honorary capital of Minnesota, enhance penalties for motor vehicle theft, require record of domestic violence-related offense release decisions, move the agriculture department's principal offices to Blue Earth or Nicollet County, establish a Department of Direct care and Treatment, and modify certain legal definitions related to restraining orders.
+She has also secured $1.9 million for upgrades to the water treatment plant in Lafayette, advocated for funding North Mankato's indoor recreational facility, supported financial assistance for children's museums in Greater Minnesota, provided funding for Mankato Regional Airport's air traffic control tower, established a low-interest student loan program, secured funding for a health professional education loan forgiveness program for physicians licensed to practice obstetrics and gynecology, secured funding for South Central College classroom and lab space improvements and boiler replacement, and modified St. Peter's local sales tax.

 As an author, Schwartz advocated the investigation of allegations of fraud in state programs and undisclosed legislative conflicts of interest by establishing a Commission on Governmental Efficiency and Ethics, increasing child tax credit, eliminating child credit marriage penalty and increasing credit phaseout, prohibiting the construction of schools near former landfills, providing funds for anti-human trafficking training, and establishing minimum sentences for malicious punishment of a child.

+On March 16, 2026, the Minnesota House of Representatives unanimously passed H.R.
+2169, a public safety bill chief-authored by Schwartz that expanded the offense of unintentional second-degree murder to include cases involving violations of protective orders issued in additional jurisdictions.
+The legislation passed with bipartisan support by a vote of 134–0.